thps/pulsar-iot-routing-demo/README.md

 ```
 The key piece of information here, is that the context has a `.getProperties();` method which can be used to pull out the
 environment property we

+# Conclusion

+This solution is designed around the ability to route messages in Pulsar, baesd on message properties and using Pulsar's multi-tenant
+and namespaces.

+This POC shows the feasibility of routing messages from different IoT Devices (producers) to different namespaces or tenants in Pulsar, thus
+allowing for separation of dev/test/stage/prod workloads in common production cluster environment.

+We also show how to configure sinks to Cloud Storage (Data Lake) and how data can be separated for dev/test and prod environments.

+Key pieces to make this work in production are access controls and input validation on the ingestion layer and on controls for allowing
+development in dev/test namespaces or tenants.

+Pulsar enables powerful capabilities in the messaging layer, including message routing, replication and connectivity to data systems.